-Though more and more parts files are being provided in solid model format, surfaces still play a key part in their definition and surface modeling for manufacturing is still a very important capability.
+Though more and more parts files are provided in solid model format, surfaces still play a key part in their definition, and surface modeling for manufacturing is still a very important capability.
 SolidSurfacer provides extended surface modeling capabilities to handle surface creation or modification.
-And GibbsCAM’s signature ease-of-use ensures that its powerful surface modeling functionality is easy to use.
+And its powerful surface modeling functionality is easy to use.

 Automatic Parting Line Generation

-Mold halves need to be separated at the extents of the part to ensure that the part can be readily removed.
+You need to separate mold halves at the extents of the part to ensure that the part can be removed readily.
 Manually determining where the parting line should be can be a very tedious process.
-With SolidSurfacer, you can automatically generate the correct parting line and then use it to easily divide the mold halves.
+With SolidSurfacer, you can generate the correct parting line automatically and then use it to divide the mold halves easily.

 Extract/Heal Features (For Core/Cavity or Electrodes)

-Often parts include minor features that get in the way when generating toolpath.
-These features can be suppressed using SolidSurfacer’s extract/heal feature capability, which removes the feature’s geometry and heals the surrounding area.
-The solid, which is generated from the suppressed feature, can also be used to create cores or electrodes.
+Often parts include minor features that get in the way when generating toolpaths.
+You can suppress these features with the SolidSurfacer extract/heal feature capability, which removes the feature’s geometry and heals the surrounding area.
+You can use the solid, which is generated from the suppressed feature, to create cores or electrodes.

-There are different types of surfaces to consider when machining – the surface that is actually being machined, the part surfaces not being machined, and any surfaces associated with fixtures.
-SolidSurfacer allows you to specify the offset, or how closely the tool comes, for each of these surfaces types.
-Just another example how with SolidSurfacer, you’re in complete control when generating toolpath.
+You must consider different types of surfaces when machining: the surface that is actually being machined, the part surfaces not being machined, and any surfaces associated with fixtures.
+With SolidSurfacer, you can specify the offset, or how closely the tool comes, for each of these surface types.
+So, you’re in complete control when generating toolpaths.

 3-Axis Multi-Surface Machining

 Today’s parts include a variety of forms and surfaces.
-Applying toolpath across multiple surfaces or over an entire solid is a key machining capability in addition to pocketing and profiling.
-SolidSurfacer allows you to easily create gouge-free, 3-axis toolpath using a variety of machining styles, such as lace cut and zig-zag.
+Applying toolpaths across multiple surfaces or over an entire solid is a key machining capability, in addition to pocketing and profiling.
+With SolidSurfacer, you can create gouge-free, 3-axis toolpaths easily using a variety of machining styles like lace-cut and zig-zag.
 You have complete control over cut parameters like direction, orientation, step-over amount, and depth.
-With SolidSurfacer, machining multiple surfaces is quick and easy.
+With SolidSurfacer, you can machine multiple surfaces quickly and easily.

 3D Projection Machining